 Improving Efficiency in Manufacturing

 As manufacturers, you are always looking to improve efficiency.
-There can be many different ways for manufacturers to increase their overall speed of production through the utilization of new technology.
-Whether it is improving communication between machines or automating processes with robotics, there are many different areas that need improvement in order to achieve greater efficiency in manufacturing.
-This blog post will introduce you to some of these solutions and how they can help your business.
+There can be many different ways for manufacturers to increase their overall production speed through the utilization of new technology.
+Whether it is improving communication between machines or automating processes with robotics, many areas need improvement to achieve greater efficiency in manufacturing.

 Functional excellence is not enough to stay competitive in today’s manufacturing landscape.
 Maintaining a profitable, competitive, and sustainable business today requires that organizations achieve efficiencies across each stage of the value stream.
-Achieving greater efficiencies in manufacturing, however, can be challenged by a variety of factors, including a growing competitive marketplace, shifting customer demand, rapid introduction of new technologies, rising raw material costs, diminishing manufacturing expertise, as well as organizational, cultural, and process change management obstacles.
+Achieving greater efficiencies in manufacturing, however, can be challenged by various factors, including a growing competitive marketplace, shifting customer demand, rapid introduction of new technologies, rising raw material costs, diminishing manufacturing expertise, and organizational, cultural, and process change management obstacles.

 5M’s to Greater Efficiency in Manufacturing